jinnotgin/openai-api-emulator/README.md

 # OpenAI API Emulator

-This repository contains a simple server written in Go that emulates the behavior of the OpenAI API.
+This repository contains a simple server written in Go that emulates the behaviour of the OpenAI API.
 It's a great tool for testing your applications that interact with the OpenAI API without making actual API calls.

 ## Description